sparkfun/SparkFun_Apollo3_AmbiqSuite_BSPs/README.md

 What if you want to use a custom BSP for your own board?
 Firstly, you can generate BSP files by following the [bsp_pinconfig README](https://github.com/sparkfun/SparkFun_Apollo3_AmbiqSuite_BSPs/blob/master/common/bsp_pinconfig/README.md).
 You should put your BSP files in a directory called ```bsp``` and enclose that in a directory named after your board.
 Once you have done that there are two options.

 1. Instead of using ```BOARD=``` you can directly specify the path to the board directory on the make lines like this: ```make BOARDPATH=../some/relative/or/absolute/path/to/your/board/directory bootload```
-1. You can hijack the system so that your baord works with the shortcut ```BOARD=```.
+1. You can hijack the system so that your board works with the shortcut ```BOARD=```.
 Do this by placing your board directory next to the SparkFun boards in your copy of the repo.

 How to Generate BSP Files
 =========================